-3.2.3.
-Security
+3.2.3 Security

 User data should be encrypted both in transit and at rest, with a focus on videos, audio files, and photos.

 Every third-party integration, including ChatGPT, should make use of secure APIs that are properly authenticated.